jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-01-30
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+In fewer than 200 words, this quote by computer scientist Donald Knuth emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It suggests that programmers should focus on writing clear, correct, and maintainable code first, then optimize only when profiling and testing reveal a genuine need for improvement.
+This principle encourages a balanced approach to software development, prioritizing readability and functionality over speculative performance gains.